Havana, Las Terrazas & Viñales Valley

 Discover what makes Cuba so captivating on this tour that takes you from the gorgeous city neighborhood of Old Havana to a sustainable community in the Sierra del Rosario Biosphere Reserve to the beautiful countryside where we’ll stay with host families at our Casas Particulares, or Cuban bed and breakfasts.
 Along the way, we’ll gain meaningful insight into the history, culture, and people of Cuba through opportunities to meet local artists and performers, gain a better understanding of Cuban history and U.S./Cuba relations, see unique farming methods and the organoponics movement in practice, and more.

-Itinerary at
+Itinerary at a Glance

 Tour Itinerary: